 Believe it or not, Saratoga Lake is only a 10-minute drive from Saratoga Springs.
 So, if the weather is nice and it’s \ warm outside, one of the top things to do in Saratoga Springs NY is to pretend commander a ship and enjoy a scenic cruise around the lake.

 Do make reservations though since it tends to get busy during high season, AKA the summer!
-Because locals and tourists alike love the lake and enjoy sun bathing, swimming, fishing, and rowing across this gorgeous body of water.
+Because locals and tourists alike love the one of the best lakes in New York and enjoy sun bathing, swimming, fishing, and rowing across this gorgeous body of water.

 You can also rent your own boat if you’re supremely confident in your boating skills – I’ve heard great things about Salvi Aquatic Boat Rentals – or take a cruise with Adirondack Cruise instead.

 Okay, so maybe I didn’t personally go on a lake cruise during my winter visit.
 But, between spring and autumn, Adirondack Cruise company has plenty of options to choose from,